InCLow-LM/InCLow-LM.github.io/README.md

 ## How to update publications:

-Find your awesome works not on the websit?
-Simply paste their **bibtex** into `publications.bib` (**remember to add comma!**) and save it.
+Find your awesome paper not on the websit?
+Simply paste its **bibtex** into `publications.bib` under your name (e.g., `# Jirui Qi`).
 Then it will appear on the InCLow homepage automatically!

-**It would be great if you could manually add 'year', 'url', 'month' fields (if not exists) for better visualization, like below:**
+**Plus, it would be great if you could manually add 'year', 'url', 'month' fields (if not exists), like below:**

 ```
 @inproceedings{your-awesome-paper,